 Spatchcock Turkey with Sage & Thyme

-When it comes to cooking a whole turkey quickly and evenly, spatchcocking--removing the entire backbone from the bird and splaying it open--is a great technique.
-This skin on this spatchcocked turkey gets crispy and browned because nearly all of the skin is exposed.
+When it comes to cooking a whole turkey quickly and evenly, spatchcocking—removing the entire backbone from the bird and splaying it open—is a great technique.
+This skin on this spatchcocked turkey gets crispy and golden brown because nearly all of the skin is exposed.
 This recipe uses a simple blend of oil, fresh herbs and spices for classic roasted turkey flavor.
 Look for a small turkey, about 12 pounds, as it fits better in most roasting pans.

 Apple-Shallot Roasted Turkey with Cider Gravy

 In this herb-roasted turkey recipe, apples and shallots cook inside the bird to keep the meat moist and add rich flavor.
 The extra shallots in the roasting pan also give the gravy recipe a rich, caramelized-onion depth and, with apple cider, the gravy is out-of-this-world delicious.
 The easy turkey stock adds extra flavor to the gravy, but you can use chicken broth instead with good results.

 Lemon-Garlic Roast Turkey & White-Wine Gravy

 The zesty lemon-garlic rub for this turkey gives it amazing flavor.
 Instead of using a conventional supermarket turkey that's been “enhanced” with added sodium solution, here we brine a natural or organic turkey to keep the meat extra juicy without a lot of extra sodium.
 To learn everything you need to know about brining—including how to dry brine, check out our quick guide on how to brine a turkey.